aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/inheritance.md

 struct PartiallyVirtualClass_VTABLE {
     void* class_offset_, // This is 0 for our case
-    void* type_info_,    // If library is built with `-fno-rtti` this is also 0 void* destructor_D1, // complete / base object destructor: For base class this is often 0 as well void* destructor_D0, // deleting destructor: for base class this is often 0 as well void* doData_method,
+    void* type_info_,    // If library is built with `-fno-rtti` this is also 0 void* destructor_D1, // Complete object destructor: For base class this is often 0 as well void* destructor_D0, // Deleting destructor: for base class this is often 0 as well void* doData_method,
     void* useData_method,
     void* maybeData_method,